VDA5050/VDA5050/VDA5050_EN.md

 If the AGV detects, that its base is running low, it can set the `newBaseRequest` flag to `true` to prevent unnecessary braking.

-### <a name="NoNavPath"></a> 6.10.4 No navigation path found

-If the AGV is using the corridor information (see 6.7.1) for free navigation and it cannot determine a path inside these allowed navigation space, it can set the `noNavPathFound` flag to `true` to signal MC that the vehicle isn't able to move further on.
-The vehicle may send additional information about the reason as error inside the state message.
-It is up to MC how to deal with these specific vehicle state.
-This flag is only valid during an active order.

 ### <a name="Information"></a> 6.10.5 Information

 The AGV can submit arbitrary additional information to master control via the `information` array.